 En Route to Saenthood:

-This series is about what I’m learning, observing and experiencing while building our startup Saent (pronounce “Saint”).
-The good, the bad and especially the ugly, each time in under 500 words.
+This series is about what we’re learning, observing and experiencing while building our startup Saent (pronounce “Saint”).
+The good, the bad and especially the ugly, each time in under 5 minutes reading time.

 About two months ago, I wrote about how and why we had decided to remove the Saent logo from our hardware device.
 In short, we felt a logo was serving our (branding) needs, not those of you, our users.
 Since we truly want to put the interest of users first in everything we do, we felt removing the logo made sense to underline our values.